 The -e keyletter causes get to create a file "lang" for both reading and writing (so that it may be edited) and places certain information about the SCCS file in another new file, called the p-file, that will be read by the delta command.
-The get command prints the same messages as before, except that the warning message is not issued.
+The get command prints the same messages as before, except that the SID of the version to be created through the use of delta is also issued.
+For example: